Working Holiday in Canada

 • Your POE Letter of Introduction

 • Proof of funds, e.g. a bank statement issued no more than one week before your departure for Canada.
-It must clearly show that you have enough money to support yourself for the first three months of your stay in Canada—the equivalent of $2,500.
+It must clearly show that you have enough money to support yourself for the first three months of your stay in Canada—the equivalent of CA$2,500.

-• Proof of health insurance covering medical care, hospitalization and repatriation.
+• Proof of health insurance covering medical care, hospitalisation and repatriation.
 Your insurance policy must be valid for the entire duration of your stay in Canada.
 If your insurance policy is valid for less time than your expected stay in Canada, you may be issued a work permit that expires at the same time as your insurance.
 We’ve heard of travellers who were issued a three-month or six-month work permit—they can’t be extended or renewed.

-• A return ticket, a proof of onward travel or additional funds (in addition to the mandatory $2,500) to show that you will be able to leave Canada at the end of your stay.
+• A return ticket, a proof of onward travel or additional funds (in addition to the mandatory CA$2,500) to show that you will be able to leave Canada at the end of your stay.

 International Co-op (Internship) permit holders who will be in an unpaid position have to show they have enough funds to cover their living expenses for the entire duration of their stay in Canada.